 Lincoln Center Plaza is where you will find the most magical Christmas lights in NYC apart from the nativity scene!
 Every year, it’s beaming with a picturesque light display, along with a Christmas tree that’s a sight to behold.
 It also features a tantalizing holiday light show that never fails to impress!

-It also hosts a popular performance every holiday (barring December 2020) called The Spirit Of Christmas that will keep you entertained to the tee.
+It also hosts a popular performance every holiday called The Spirit Of Christmas that will keep you entertained to the tee.

 Radio City Music Hall, Midtown Manhattan

-If there’s one place that New Yorkers love to go to for quirky holiday music and fascinating Christmas lights in NYC, it has to be Radio City Music Hall.
+If there’s one place that New Yorkers love to go to for festive holiday music and fascinating Christmas lights in NYC, it has to be Radio City Music Hall.

 Every holiday season, under its beautifully-embellished ceiling, the music hall hosts a world-famous show called Radio City Christmas Spectacular, which no matter when you go, is packed to the hilt.
 You can also watch the Rockettes and a host of other scintillating dance performances along with magical New York Christmas lights.